Welding rod

 Related reading: How to Choose the Right Welding Rod?

-Look at the last digit of the welding rod grade.
-The last digit of the grade indicates the specific meaning:
+To understand the specific meaning of a welding rod grade, look at the last digit of the grade.
+The last digit indicates the specific meaning.

 Last digit of welding rod grade | Coating type | Current type |